Gaea, Analysis and GFDL notes

 1.2 Copying data

-are available on GFDL workstations (i.e.public
+- Normal scpandsshare available on GFDL workstations (i.e.public).

 2 XML, Compiling and Running